Shelmith-Kariuki/rChambua/README.md

 ## Example

-One of the datasets available in this package is Wfanyikazi.
+One of the datasets available in this package is Wafanyikazi.
 Wafanyikazi is the swahili name for "Employees".
 It is a simulated dataset that cotains basic information of employees in a certain compay.

 To read in the `Wafanyikazi` dataset, use the code below.